Year 12 Admissions

 2. In the event that there is a tie between sisters who live at the same address, the place will be allocated to the first born and in cases where this is not known, the allocation will be decided by lot.

 A waiting list will be compiled of applicants who meet the academic requirements for admission to Year 12 but who, in accordance with the admission criteria, cannot be accommodated.
 Those on the waiting list will be ranked in accordance with the oversubscription criteria set out above.

 Once admitted to the Sixth Form, each student will enter into an agreement with the school.
 That agreement will outline what students can expect from the school and what the school will expect from each student.

-If no place is offered, parents and students will be informed of their right to appeal.
+If no place is offered, Parents/Carers and students will be informed of their right to appeal.